johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/XC.9 Emergency Operations.md

 	- Retractable gear malfunction - (out of scope for this lesson)
 	- Flew into a cloud, or lost minimum VFR visibility
 		- Rely on [[XC.8 Emergency Flight by Instruments - Four Fundamentals]] skills; reverse course; request help on the radio
-	- Icing - Reverse course or choose a different altitude; request help on the radio
+	- Icing - **(POH)** Reverse course or choose a different altitude; request help on the radio; deploy all anti-ice measures.
+See POH for landing with heavy ice accumulation

 ##### Key Procedures in Emergencies
 These are the emergency procedures referenced in the section above.